Azure/azure-cli-extensions/src/storage-preview/README.md

 az storage blob directory upload -c my-file-system --account-name mystorageaccount -s "C:\mylocaldirectory\" -d my-directory --recursive
 ```
 ###### Download from a directory
-Download a file from a directory by using the `az storage blob directory download` command.
+Download files from a directory by using the `az storage blob directory download` command.

 - Download a file named `upload.txt` from a directory named `my-directory`.
 ```